-Your HEAR will provide details on all the modules that you have taken during your degree course and your result.
+Your HEAR will contain all of the standard information confirmed in a diploma supplement and will provide details of all the modules that you have taken during your degree course and your result.
 Upon completion of your course it will also include your final classification or award.

 Why isn’t my activity showing in HEAR?

 Extra-curricular activities and awards are only added to the HEAR once they have been completed.
 There may be a slight delay between completion of criteria and HEAR updates.
-The HEAR that is produced for review in January is an indication of what your HEAR may look like, if you are undertaking volunteering or expect to receive a prize or award for example that has not yet been verified then you should see it on your final HEAR.
+Please contact the provider of the activity if you believe your information has not been included as part of an upload.